 Share your stress.

 It helps to talk to someone about your concerns and worries.
 Perhaps a friend, family member, teacher or counselor, can help you see your problem in a different light.
 If you feel your problem is serious, you might seek professional help from a psychologist, psychiatrist or social worker.
 Knowing when to ask for help may help to avoid more serious problems later.
-Consider visiting the Counseling Center for free counseling.
+Consider visiting the Aggie Health & Wellness Center for free counseling.

 Know your limits.

 If a problem is beyond your control and cannot be changed at the moment, don’t fight the situation.
 Learn to accept what is for now, until such time when you can change it.

 You are special!
 Get enough rest and eat well.
 If you are irritable and tense from lack of sleep, or if you are not eating correctly, you will have less ability to deal with stressful situations.
 If stress repeatedly keeps you from sleeping, you should ask your doctor for help.

 Schedule time for both work and recreation.
 Play is just as important to your well-being as work; you need a break from your daily routine to just relax and have fun.

 One way to keep from getting bored, sad, and lonely is to go where it’s all happening.
 Sitting alone can make you feel frustrated.
 Instead of feeling sorry for yourself, get involved.
 Offer your services to a neighborhood or volunteer organizations.
 Help yourself by helping other people.
 Get involved in the world and the people around you, and you will find they will be attracted to you.
 You’re on your way to making new friends and enjoying new activities.